Skip to main content

 At the top you’ll see the order occasion, fulfilment method, fulfilment date, and order total.
 Below that, the view is organised into sections:

-• Customer Details with the customer’s name, address, email, and phone number
+• Customer Details — name, address, email, and phone number

-• Order Items showing each product, its variant, quantity, price, description, and spaces to add notes and card messages
+• Order Items — each product with variant, quantity, price, description, notes, and card message fields

-• Linked Tasks showing any tasks connected to this order
+• Linked Tasks — any tasks connected to this order

-• Notification Logs showing what emails or messages have been sent to the customer
+• Notification Logs — what emails or messages have been sent to the customer

 What you can do from the details view

-• Change the status to move the order to its next stage (Ready, Out for Delivery, Fulfilled)
+• Change the status — move the order to its next stage

 • Print Receipt, Print Labels, or Print Worksheet for this order